Jump to: Room choices | Hotel description | Map | Amenities | Reviews

 It’s rare that I give one stars for service, but this has been an extremely unpleasant visit.
 The Japanese staff were wonderful.
 I was sat at the bar since the tables were full, and the two men manning the bar were the absolute worst waiters I have ever come across in Japan.
 One was Italian and the other Indian.
 They were extremely rude and dismissive.
 I was not given a menu after I sat down and I had to ask for one, once I did, he brought it with a long face.
 The other Indian staff frowned, rolled his eyes upon speaking with, and had zero respects for customers.
 The coffee was good but not worth ¥2,000 and the “service” charge.
 This is not a cafe I reccommend to anyone, especially before they put their attitude straight.

-jinmich - Japan
+jinmich - Paris, France

 Read more reviews or write a review